strawberry-graphql/strawberry-django/docs/guide/pagination.md

 }

 type Query {
-  fruits(pagination: OffsetPaginationInput): [FruitPaginated!]!
+  fruits(pagination: OffsetPaginationInput): [FruitOffsetPaginated!]!
 }
 ```

-The following attributes/methods can be accessed in the `Paginated` class:
+The following attributes/methods can be accessed in the `OffsetPaginated` class:

 - `queryset`: The queryset original queryset with any filters/ordering applied,
   but not paginated yet